term-world/syllabus-template/CODE_OF_CONDUCT.md

 Especially in precarious times like those in which we find ourselves, I _cannot_ and _will not_ require you to be physically present for class sessions.
 However, if you feel well and comfortable, I (and your peers) ask that you attend class.

-As many of your note, this isn't something that I provide grading criteria for.
+As many of you note, this isn't something that I provide grading criteria for.
 I don't really have an interest in directly grading attendance.
 However, _not attending_ traditionally shows up in final products and, thereby, grades.
 It's important to remember that attendance and participation are closely related.
 Not doing either severely restricts your ability to succeed in the course.

-It is, however, also possible that a citizen many not feel well enough to attend even a portion of a remote course.
+It is, however, also possible that a citizen may not feel well enough to attend even a portion of a remote course.
 In these situations, citizens must:

 * Use their neighborhood as a source of knowledge for given content missed
 * Failing the neighborhood's ability to "crowd-source" an answer, citizens should [use office hours](#Using-office-hours) to make up the gap in understanding